Travel.State.Gov > International Travel > Country Information > Cambodia International Travel Information

 The U.S. Embassy advises its personnel who travel to the provinces outside of Phnom Penh to exercise caution outside the provincial towns at all times.
 Many rural parts of the country remain without effective policing.
 Avoid walking alone after dusk anywhere in Sihanoukville, especially along the waterfront.
 You should be particularly vigilant during annual festivals and at tourist sites in Phnom Penh, Siem Reap, and Sihanoukville, where there have been marked increases in motorcycle “snatch and grab” thefts of bags and purses.

-U.S. citizens are advised not to engage in commercial surrogacy arrangements in Cambodia at this time.
+U.S. citizens are advised not to engage in commercial surrogacy arrangements in Cambodia.
 In October 2016, the Government of Cambodia issued an official proclamation banning commercial surrogacy in Cambodia.
-Those with surrogacy cases already in progress should consult a lawyer and contact the U.S. Embassy with any questions.
 Please keep in mind that U.S. citizens and other foreigners in Cambodia are subject to Cambodian laws and procedures.

-VICTIMS OF CRIME: Report crimes to the local police and contact the U.S. Embassy at 023-728-402, 051, or 234.
+Victims of Crime: Report crimes to the local police and contact the U.S. Embassy at 023-728-000.
 Remember that local authorities are responsible for investigating and prosecuting crimes.

 U.S. citizen victims of sexual assault should contact the U.S. Embassy first.